forbole/ibcjuno/.docs/setup.md

 ```

 ## Initializing the configuration
-In order to correctly initialize IBCJuno you need to run the following command:
+To correctly initialize IBCJuno you need to run the following command:

 ```shell
 $ ibcjuno init